-- Why request: If you and the school district are struggling to resolve a disagreement and you need the assistance of a neutral party to clearly communicate concerns, find common ground, and explore possible solutions.
+- Why request: If you and the school district disagree, there seems to be no way to move forward, and you need help from a neutral third party to clearly communicate concerns, find common ground, build trust, and explore possible solutions

-- Who participates: This is a voluntary process.
-If you and the school district both agree to a mediation, participants include parents, a school district representative with decision-making authority, educators who have direct experience with your student and knowledge of your student’s programs and services, and an impartial mediator assigned by the Minnesota Department of Education.
-The mediator supports a constructive, forward looking conversation about the issues and leads a problem solving session to find an acceptable resolution for all.
-If you have consulted with a PACER advocate prior to the meeting, you may request they attend.
+- Who participates: A balanced group of people on both sides of the table, including a district representative with decision-making authority, school staff who work with the student, parent, student (if appropriate), others invited by the parent, and an impartial mediator assigned by the MDE.
+The mediator supports a constructive, forward-looking conversation about the issues and leads a problem-solving session to find an acceptable resolution for all.
+If you've consulted with a PACER parent advocate prior to the meeting, you may request they attend.

 - Decision makers: Parents and school district staff.

-- Outcome: If agreement is reached, a legally binding Mediated Agreement is signed by the school district’s authorized representative and the parent.
+- Outcome: If agreement is reached, a legally binding Mediated Agreement may be signed by the parent and the school district authorized representative.
 The terms of a Mediated Agreement include how the issues will be resolved, who is responsible to implement the terms, and a timeline for implementation.

 How it Works